chriswallace/UltraDAO/about.md

 ### Joining the DAO

 All new members of UltraDAO will be required to submit a tribute to gain shares initially.
-You can submit any amount of `WMATIC` to join the DAO, there is no bottom limit (except zero :-) ).
+A tribute is an initial investment of capital in exchange for partial ownership of the DAO.
 All tributes must be submitted in `WMATIC`.

 Each share in the initial fundraising period is valued at **35 WMATIC**.
 You may purchase **up to 500 shares**.
 This limit is to prevent any hostile takeover while we are establishing our early membership.
+The more shares you purchase, the greater your ownership and voting power in UltraDAO.

 ### Instructions

-Joining the DAO requires submitting a member proposal and a Tribute in exchange for a certain number of shares.
-Because we are using the `MATIC` RPC Network to manage the DAO, there are a few steps you must take before you can access the DAO.
+Joining the DAO requires submitting a member proposal and a Tribute in exchange for shares.
+Because we are using the `MATIC` RPC Network to manage the DAO, there are a few steps you must take before you can access the DAO platform to submit proposals and vote.

 **Step 1:** Add the `MATIC` RPC Network to Metamask.
 You need to switch your RPC network every time you interact with the DAO.
 [Setup Instructions](https://docs.matic.network/docs/develop/metamask/config-matic/)